 What are the benefits of organic farming?

-My biggest takeaway from my visit at Organic Valley was the benefits relating to organic farming.
+My biggest takeaway from my visit was the benefits relating to organic farming.
 Seeing the cows out in their “happy place,” being raised the way that nature intended made me question why we would do things any other way?
 Here are some benefits that I learned in my visit to Wisconsin:

 - Animal welfare.
 On an organic farm, animals have a safe, cage-free area with access to open pastures to roam.
 They also have 100% organic feed – and remember, we are what we eat, we are also what what we eat eats.